 - Confine or restrain your dogs at night.
 This will not only help our koalas, but your dog will enjoyed being ‘tucked in’ at night with its family.

 - When installing a swimming pool use the beach style design which allows easy escape.
-Put a thick rope or “Scamper Ramp” in your pools that will allow a koala, or other wildlife to grab/jump onto.
+Put a thick rope or poolside escape into your pool that will allow a koala, or other wildlife to grab or jump onto.

-- Join your local bushcare group or Environmental Partnership programs to help maintain and replantkoala habitat.
+- Join your local bushcare group or an Environmental Partnership program to help maintain and replant koala habitat.